On the Uniqueness of Best Non-decreasing Approximation in Orlicz Spaces: Introduction

 \section{Introduction}

-The study of properties for a best approximation to a given function from a specified class is a central topic in Approximation Theory.
+The study of properties such as existence and uniqueness, for a best approximation to a given function from a specified class is a central topic in Approximation Theory.
 When the approximation class has a lattice structure, such as the set of non-decreasing functions, the problem poses particular challenges.
 In their seminal work, Landers and Rogge \cite{landersrogge} established results on the existence of best approximants in $L^\Phi$-spaces from function lattices.
+More examples of best approximation, where the uniqueness property is still an open problem, are treated in \cite{Levis}.

 A case of special interest is the approximation of a function $f \in L^1([0,1]^n)$ by a non-decreasing function.
-Darst and Huotari \cite{darsthuotari}, followed by Zó and Iturrieta \cite{zoiturrieta} in Orlicz spaces, between others, dealed with this problem, proving uniqueness under the assumption that $f$ was a continuous function and then $f \in L^\infty([0,1])$.
-Also this topic was considered by Darst and Fu \cite{darstfu} for approximately continuous function $f\in L^1 ((0,1)^n). $ A significant advance was made by P. W. Smith and J. J. Swetits \cite{smithswetits}, who managed to prove unicity while removing the boundedness hypothesis over $f$.
-Note that this approach allows to consider functions such as $f(x) = x^{-1/2}$ on $(0,1]$, which belongs to $L^1([0,1])$ but not to $L^\infty([0,1])$.
+Darst and Huotari \cite{darsthuotari}, followed by Z\'o and Iturrieta \cite{zoiturrieta} in Orlicz spaces, among others, dealt with this problem, proving uniqueness under the assumption that $f$ was a continuous function and then $f \in L^\infty([0,1]^n)$.
+Also this topic was considered by Darst and Fu \cite{darstfu} for an approximately continuous function $f\in L^1 ((0,1)^n). $ A significant advance was made by Smith and Swetits \cite{smithswetits}, who managed to prove uniqueness while removing the boundedness hypothesis over $f$.